codelingo/docs/docs/getting-started.md

 ## Running a review

 Integrating Tenets into your existing developer workflow is done through Flows.
 The review flow can be used.
-All flows are run via `$lingo run <flow_name>`.
+All flows are run via `$ lingo run <flow_name>`.

 ```bash
   $ lingo run review